 With over two decades of experience in the restaurant industry, Sudha Saha is one of the UK’s most celebrated Indian chefs; an award-winning chef, he has been recognised by both the Michelin and Hardens Guides.
 He works tirelessly to push the boundaries of Indian cuisine, fusing local and seasonal produce with global influencers, in order to refine his predominantly Indian fare.

 “Great chefs are passionate about their food; taking the time to understand each individual ingredient to cook and create something truly wonderful.
-I hope you all enjoy our brand-new dining experience and fall in love with the food in the same way that we have.” – Head Chef, Sudha Saha
+I hope you all enjoy our brand-new dining experience and fall in love with the food in the same way that we have.” – Consultant Chef, Sudha Saha